Coronavirus: Registration services

 Contact your local registration office or ask your chosen funeral director to make an appointment.
-Details of registration offices can be found on our website.

 Before a registration can be done, the Medical Certificate of Cause of Death (Form 11) must have been issued.
 Where possible, have available birth certificates, marriage certificates and NHS number (from the Medical Card) for the deceased.

 The Tell Us Once service will also still be available.
 Tell Us Once can help you notify a number of other government departments and services.

 The remote registration appointment will be conducted by telephone and email where appropriate.

 Birth registrations are going ahead as normal but do require an agreed appointment.
 Births should be registered within 21 days.

 Initially information for the birth will be taken over the telephone, however you will be required to attend the office to sign the register page.
 The Registrar will arrange a time for you to do this and will explain the protocols in place for your appointment.